Homeworld Collective

 Complexity is the central issue.
 Most lab breakthroughs use simplified systems, but industry faces polymetallic ores, process waters with diverse co-metals, legacy wastes, and tight operational constraints.

-This complexity makes conventional chemistry expensive, blunt, or risky.
+This complexity can make conventional chemistry overly expensive, intensive, or risky.
 Biology can couple selectivity with adaptation to unlock value.

 Biology 101